 - Highway Painter

 - Interior Decorator

-In 2016, there was an estimated number of 381,500 jobs in the United States for Construction and Maintenance Painter.
+In the United States, there were 381,500 jobs for Construction and Maintenance Painter in 2016.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 21,900 new jobs for Construction and Maintenance Painter by 2026.
 There will be an estimated 35,200 positions for Construction & Maintenance Painter per year.

 The states with the most job growth for Construction & Maintenance Painter are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Vermont, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Construction & Maintenance Painter ranges between $25,970 and $64,790.

 Construction and Maintenance Painters who work in Alaska, Hawaii, or District of Columbia, make the highest salaries.

 Below is a list of the median annual salaries for Construction and Maintenance Painters in different U.S. states.

 |State||Annual Mean Salary|

 What Tools & Technology do Construction and Maintenance Painters Use?